vncntt/vncntt.github.io/content/notes/1%-Improvements.markdown

 1. ```Cmd+l``` to get to search bar
 2. `Cmd+1, Cmd+2, ...` to navigate between tabs
-3. `Cmd+` ` to get around windows of the same app without the slow Mac sliding animation.
-Your windows have to be non-maximized.
+3. `Cmd+` ` to get around windows of the same app without the slow Mac sliding animation, but your windows have to be non-maximized.
+I never use maximized windows now beacuse I have the bind from 6 for "fill screen"
 4. `Tab+Enter` to fill out forms without using your mouse. `Tab+"Answer"` where you type the answers out from a dropdown menu works too.
 5. `Cmd+Shift+m` -> Arrow keys -> `Enter` to navigate between different Google accounts (not sure how much faster this is/if it is faster)
 6. Raycast